Rhina Toruño Haensly: Scholar and teacher of Latin American literature

 In 2013, Toruño-Haensly was recognized in El Salvador for her accomplishments.
 Her biography was included in Las 100 historias que siempre quise saber; Personas exitosas de El Salvador (The 100 Stories That I Always Wanted to Know; Successful Persons of El Salvador), and she was honored in the related ceremony in July 2013 in the capital city of San Salvador.
-In addition, Toruño-Haensly is listed in Marquis Who’s Who in America, 21st Century Edition; The Chronicle of Human Achievement, 2001-2008; Who’s Who in the World (2004 through 2009); and the International Who’s Who of Professional & Business Women, 7th Ed.
+In addition, Toruño-Haensly is listed in Marquis Who's Who in America, 21st Century Edition; The Chronicle of Human Achievement, 2001-2008; Who's Who in the World (2004 through 2009); and the International Who's Who of Professional & Business Women, 7th Ed.
 (2000).

 While at UTPB, Toruño-Haensly met Paul Haensly, her third husband, who was teaching finance at the university.
 In June 2005, they were married at St. Elizabeth Ann Seton Catholic Church in Odessa, Texas, where she served as a Eucharistic Minister.

 Toruño-Haensly was diagnosed with a rare motor neuron disease called progressive apraxia of speech in 2014.
 Even though she began losing her ability to speak (and, later on, the ability to write or type), she continued her scholarly work as long as possible.
 She wrote two more scholarly papers and delivered two more presentations at conferences (“Elena Garro fue pionera del realismo mágico, activista política y defensora de los campesinos [Elena Garro was a pioneer in magical realism, political activist, and defender of the peasants],” at the First Symposium on Garro, sponsored by Universidad Autónoma de la Ciudad de México, 24-26 Sept.
 2014; and “Rubén Darío: Luminosidad de nuestra lengua y critico del intervencionismo americano en Nicaragua [Rubén Darío: luminary of our language and critic of American intervention in Nicaragua],” presented at the International Symposium on Rubén Darío at the Centennial of His Death sponsored by Movimiento Mundial Dariano in Miami, Florida, 6-13 Feb.
 2016).
-Apraxia of speech also published the third edition of her book, Cita con la memoria.
+Toruño-Haensly also published the third edition of her book, Cita con la memoria.
 Elena Garro cuenta su vida a Rhina Toruño [Encounter With Memory; Elena Garro Recounts her Story Life to Rhina Toruño] in 2014 and her final book, Voces de Escritores Latinoamericanos.
 Análisis critico de sus obras [Voices of Latin American Writers; Critical Analysis of Their Works], an anthology in which she celebrated the contributions of several 20th century Latin American authors.

-Toruño-Haensly passed away from complications due to her motor neuron disease in November 2022.
+Toruño-Haensly died from complications due to her motor neuron disease in November 2022.